1-Year vs. 5-Year CD Accounts

 A CD account is a simple savings account where the rate paid is fixed for the term, which is usually between one and five years.

-Your money is locked away unless you are prepared to pay a fee to withdraw it early, so they are not suitable for someone who needs access to their cash in the shorter term or who is not 100% sure they can lock it away for the full duration.
+Your money is locked away unless you are prepared to pay a fee to withdraw it early, so CDs are not suitable for someone who needs access to their cash in the shorter term or who is not 100% sure they can lock the money away for the full duration.

-So when making the choice, you are trading access for the rate.
-Say you plan to buy a car in three years, and you will use the money in a CD account to do so; in that case, there is little point in opening a 5-year CD account.
+When making the choice, you are trading access for the rate.
+Say you plan to buy a car in three years, and will use the money in a CD account to do so; in that case, there is little point in opening a 5-year CD account.

 Our savings calculator tool can help you work out how much you’ll earn in interest from a CD account.